adkendall/DHPDocs/docs/Business Service/healthandcareinformation.rst

 Business level specification
 ============================

-The Emergency Care Summary (ECS) Service provides a means to give service users online view-only access to a record by the same name that is held in a national NHS Scotland database.
+The Health & Care Information Service provides a means to give service users online view-only access to a summary record based on information held in Scottish public sectore databases.

-The service will only show information held in GP records.
-It is possible that the person has additional prescribed medication (eg hospital) and that there is in-flight information that is not yet known to the GP.
+The service will only show information from connected systems.
+It is possible that the person has additional records in other systems.
+It is also possible that there is in-flight information that has not yet been received.

 **By using this service as TPP (Third Party Provider) you enter into a set of important commitments (the 'service contract').**